IB2MS/deep-learning-challenge/README.md

 ## Compiling, Training, and Evaluating the Model
 The model was required to achieve a target predictive accuracy higher than 75%.
 My first model got me to the point of accuracy rate 72.60% .
 I had to make  a few official attempts using machine learning and neural networks.

-* Results:
+# Results:

-Model #1: (AlphabetSoupCharity.h5) resulted in an accuracy score of 72.9%.
-This means that 72.9 % of the model’s predicted values align with the dataset’s true values.
+* Model #1: (AlphabetSoupCharity.h5) resulted in an accuracy score of 72.9%.
+This means that 72.9 % of the model’s predicted values align with the dataset’s true value.

-What I used:

-layers = 2
+- total_layers = 2
-layer1 = 9  neurons : activation function = ‘relu’
+- layer1 = 9  neurons : activation function = ‘relu’
-layer2 = 5 neurons : activation function = ‘relu'
+- layer2 = 5 neurons : activation function = ‘relu'
-epochs = 100
+- epochs = 100

-Model #2: (AlphabetSoupCharity.Optimization.h5) resulted in an accuracy score of 75.27%.
+* Model #2: (AlphabetSoupCharity.Optimization.h5) resulted in an accuracy score of 75.27%.
 I added another layer and neurons.
 This attempt resulted in an accuracy score of 75.27%.
 This means that 75.27% of the model’s he highest accuracy score of the two models.
 This means that both models's predicted values align with dataset's true values .
 By adding layers and neurons I increased model performance.

-layers = 3
+- total_layers = 3
-layer1 = 10 neurons : activation function = ‘relu’
+- layer1 = 10 neurons : activation function = ‘relu’
-layer2 = 8 neurons : activation function = sigmoid"'
+- layer2 = 8 neurons : activation function = sigmoid"'
-layer3 = 6 neurons : activation function = 'sigmoid'
+- layer3 = 6 neurons : activation function = 'sigmoid'
-epochs = 30
+- epochs = 30

 ## Summary: